What is the difference between essays and reports? Report writing is a specialized skill that your academic tutor would like you to develop.

 If you are writing an essay, the essay question's critical evaluation will determine the structure you must follow in your essay.

 Makes use of tables, graphs, figures, and illustrations

 Use bullet points

-Includes numbered/labelled headings and subheadings
+Includes numbered/labelled headings and subheadings.

-Is written in a very formal style
+It is written in a very formal style

-Is written with a specific purpose and audience in mind
+It is written with a specific purpose and audience in mind

 All information is fact-based and informative

 Does not include headings or subheading in normal circumstances